 Captured images of drivers violating the law by passing a school bus illegally are all that PA police now need to issue a citation to offending drivers.

-If you or someone you love has been the victim of a bus accident, contact our Philadelphia bus accident attorney to review the details of your case.
+If you or someone you love has been the victim of a bus accident, contact our bus accident lawyer in Philadelphia,PA to review the details of your case.
 Set up your no-obligation case evaluation and consultation now to determine the legal remedies available to you.